 The former Department for Business, Innovation and Skills (BIS); now the Department for Business, Energy and Industrial Strategy published a summary of the CRA’s key elements so consumers and businesses can understand the most common issues.
 Although, businesses do not legally need to advertise the Consumer Rights Act to their customers.

-Word documents and PDF resources are available, such as this one produced by the BIS, for businesses to download and understand the Consumer Rights Act 2015 and the alternative dispute resolution regulations.
+Word documents and PDF resources are available, including a guide by the BIS, for businesses to download and understand the Consumer Rights Act 2015 and the alternative dispute resolution regulations.

 How Can Newtons Solicitors Assist With The Consumer Rights Act 2015?